Villanova-AI/villanova_developers/docs/villanova10/docs/reference/databases.md

 #### Notes

 * MySQL doesn’t distinguish between schemas and databases.
 For this reason, no `databaseName` is required.
-The Entando Operator will therefore create an entirely new database for each datasource your app or plugin requires.
+The Villanova Operator will therefore create an entirely new database for each datasource your app or plugin requires.
 It also creates a user with the same name as the database with permissions to ensure one user cannot access the database of another user.
 >MySQL limits database names
 to 63 characters.
-Keep this in mind when naming your Entando Applications and plugins.
+Keep this in mind when naming your Villanova Applications and plugins.

 ### PostgreSQL